×

 5. Spanish sentences can omit the subject

-So you spent weeks memorizing the countless conjugations of Spanish verbs, wondering, “Why does this have to be so darn complicated?!”
+So you spent weeks memorizing the conjugations of Spanish verbs, wondering, “Why does this have to be so darn complicated?!”

 They can seem stressful and overwhelming at first, but once you start forming sentences, you’ll see how simple the rest of it becomes.

+Using the proper conjugation in Spanish, you already know the tense and the subject without explicitly stating it.
 Because of this, Spanish speakers often leave out some parts of a sentence that we would typically state in English, such as the subject.

 For example, when conjugating the verb comer into the first person (como), you already know that the subject is “I.”